hertzsprung/seamless-wave-uq/README.md

 To run a Monte Carlo simulation with 10 iterations of critical steady-state flow

     swepc --monte-carlo --mc-iterations 10 criticalSteadyState wellBalancedH -o /tmp

+## Automated testing and plot generation

+These scripts require [ninja-openfoam](https://github.com/hertzsprung/ninjaopenfoam) to be installed.

+    ./generate.py
+    ninja

+Note that the default build includes a Monte Carlo simulation that takes several hours to complete.